 Some recent projects have included:

-- Using geographic information systems and analysis to map access to pediatric services for Medicaid patients in King County.
+- Using geographic information systems and analysis to map access to pediatric services for Medicaid patients in King County, Washington

-- Working with Hispanic families seen in the ED for non-urgent issues to identify barriers to primary care utilization in this population.
+- Working with Hispanic families seen in the emergency department for non-urgent issues to identify barriers to primary care utilization in this population

 Global Health Pathway